 3. Close the door: To prevent the door from opening during the relocation, make sure it is securely closed and latched.

 4. Use the proper tools: To move the dishwasher, use a dolly or furniture moving strap.
-These items will assist spread the dishwasher’s weight and make it simpler to move.
+These items will assist in spreading the dishwasher’s weight and make it simpler to move.

 5. Have a sufficient number of individuals to assist you: Dishwashers may be heavy and difficult to move on your own, so be sure you have extra support.